awestover/enchantedForest/story/story.md

 # Prologue
+## Scorching wind

 ## Goals:

- - start of Malimosts rule, attacks a school of levanters
+ - start of Malimosts rule, he attacks a school of levanters
  - Rand, a very powerful levanter, faces him and loses
  - Malimost burns down the tower
  - everyone (even viewpoint) dies
  - establish that the magic is cool
- - establish that Malimost is evil
+ - establish that Malimost is evil, but with a reason: wants control, lacked power as child, family slaughtered

 The world was on fire.